wldyddl5510/Frechet_median_of_means/README.md

 * Run: One can simply run the npc_geomstat.ipynb file.

-* Implementation detail: The code is implemented using Jupyter notebook, and can be easily ran by using a default version of Google Colab.
+* Implementation detail: The code is implemented using Jupyter notebook, with a default version of Google Colab.